PabloAza89/PI-Food-GH/README.md

     It's implemented  CRUD to get a persistent storage (Create, Read, Update & Delete).
   </summary>
   <summary>
-    When creating a recipe, there is an algorithm cheking out bad words in form (available on English & Spanish).
+    When creating a recipe, there is an algorithm checking out bad words in form (available on English & Spanish).
+    <br />Also, there is an algorithm checking out allowed characters: , ; . : - ! ¡ ¿ ? ' " ( ) [ ] á Á é É í Í ó Ó ú Ú ü Ü ñ Ñ
   </summary>
   <summary>
     Login with Google (use of httpOnly cookies)